Ga Tech routs No. 20 Clemson 83-65; 3 players score 20

-ATLANTA (AP) — Georgia Tech returned from a 17-day layoff with one of its most impressive showings of the season, routing No. 20 Clemson 83-65 as three players scored more than 20 points Wednesday night.
+The Yellow Jackets turned in one of their most impressive showings of the season, routing No. 20 Clemson 83-65 as three players scored more than 20 points Wednesday night.

 Michael Devoe led the way with 22 points, while Moses Wright and Jordan Usher chipped in with 21 apiece.